Before Departure: Preparing for Processing Your Transfer Credit

 - Syllabi are not officially used in all academic systems around the world.
 On occasion you will only be able to access a course description.
 Students are then encouraged to reach out to individual programs and/or the international professor of the course, to get a list of course texts or additional information.
 Your academic advisor will let you know what they need to make the determination.

-- It is the responsibility of the Department/Advisor to determine the course equivalencies for courses taken abroad.
+- It is the responsibility of the Department/Advisor and the Registrar's Office's designee, to determine course equivalencies for courses taken abroad.
 Students should NOT complete the Department/Advisor section.
-If the course is housed in a department that your Department/Advisor is not in, that department should be contacted for guidance to determine an equivalency for that course.
+If the course is housed in another department, that department should be contacted by the Advisor, Department Chair, or Registrar's Office designee, for guidance to determine an equivalency for that course.

 Upon Your Return: Processing your Transfer CreditUpon the completion of your study abroad program, your host university/program should send transcripts directly to the Office of International Programs & Services (IPS) - NOT the Registrar's Office.
 In some cases, your program will not automatically send your transcript to Millersville and you will need to request one.
 If you manually request an e-transcript, send it to Education.Abroad@millersville.edu.
 If you manually request a hardy copy, use the following address: